microsoft/industry/fsi/docs/architectureAndDesign.md

  Operationalization of the Platform for an organization is under the responsibility of the platform function.

 * SecOps: Responsible for definition and management of Azure Policy and RBAC permissions on the platform for landing zones and platform management groups and subscriptions.
 Security operations including monitoring and the definition and the operation of reporting and auditing dashboard.
-* NetOps: Definition and management of the common networking components in Azure including the hybrid connectivity and firewall resource to control internet facing networking traffic.
-NetOps team is responsible to handout virtual networks to landing zone owners or team.
+* NetOps: Definition and management of the common networking components in Azure including the connectivity via ExpressRoute and/or VPN, firewall resources to control internet facing networking traffic or ensuring DNS name resoultion across the environment.
+NetOps team is responsible to handout virtual networks to landing zone owners or teams.

 ### Landing zone owners responsibilities